MahmoudMa2002/50projects50days/Day48_Random_Image_Feed/README.md

 ## Improvements Made
-- **Load more button** – Added manual control to fetch additional images on demand
+- **Load more button** – Added a button to fetch more images
-- **Enhanced styling** – Applied custom fonts that fit the gallery theme
+- **Polished styling** – Refined overall design with shadows, borders, and modern themes
-- **Hover effects** – Implemented smooth scale and overlay effects on image hover
+- **Hover effects** – Added scale and overlay effects on image hover

 ## What I Learned